projectcarepop/carepop/memory-bank/progress.md

 **Key Accomplishments Recently:**
 *   **Resolved critical redirect loop** on `carepop-web` by fixing key casing mismatch in `AuthContext.tsx`.
 *   Stabilized core auth, profile, and dashboard functionality on the web platform.
+*   **Significant UI/UX improvements** on `carepop-web` profile creation and dashboard pages (Combobox, address name display, submit button fix, hover color theming).

 **Current Blockers/Risks:**
-*   Address fields on `create-profile` are a temporary solution.
 *   Comprehensive testing pending.

 **Next Steps (based on `activeContext.md` - for next session):
 *   Full end-to-end testing of `carepop-web` auth, profile, and dashboard.
-*   Plan replacement of text address fields with dynamic dropdowns.

 **Overall Confidence:** High.
-The major blocker is resolved.
+Major blockers are resolved.
+Web UI and functionality have been significantly improved.
 The system is in a good state for thorough testing.